spencerkelly143/capstone/readme.md

 * update Q table with bellman
 * Fix bug with q learner not being able to buy and sell at once
 * get Q-Learning agent working in simple terms
+* get Qlearning agent working more consistently
+    * setup simulation to have many training episodes
+    * setup testing for all methods
+    * formalize all math and make sure its good